NorthIsMirror/zsh-startify/README.md

 > show recently used or bookmarked files and persistent sessions.

 zsh-startify:
- - shows recently used files,
+ - shows recently used files if used by a shell-utill command, with name of the command(s) on othe right,
  - shows recently used vim files,
  - will show active tmux sessions,
  - will show statistics of most popular aliases in use,